 It seems to me that the feelings of fear we have in our society that he mentioned are more of the culprit.
 As a workshop today taught me, another problem is our generally low emotional intelligence and lack of understanding of feelings like fear as sources of strength and creativity.

 Education for change

 Or let’s say childhood for change.
 Here Rob Hopkins asked the question what it would be like if school nurtured young people’s imaginations.
 He mentioned the innovative Reggio Emilia approach from the homonymous region in Italy to preschool education.
 It is based on principles like creating a space of collaboration, communication and exploration, with authentic materials and tools.
-Projects emerge based on the children’s interests with artists as mentors, instead of being planned, inquiry is king and children can express themselves in hundred languages – from modelling to music.
+Projects emerge based on the children’s interests with artists as mentors, instead of being planned.
+Inquiry is king and children can express themselves in a hundred languages – from modelling to music.

 Then there’s the school in São Paulo, Brazil, with a large circus tent in its middle and where kids design their own lesson plans.
 And the Red House, or Plymouth School of Creative Arts in England with big open floors and open classrooms, science and design labs, a recording studio, theatre or ‘making’ workshops.